Anil Radhakrishnan Menon

-Anil Radhakrishnan Menon is an Indian film director working in Malayalam film.
+Anil Radhakrishnan Menon is an Indian film director working in the Malayalam film industry.

 Career

 Anil Radhakrishnan Menon directed television commercials before venturing into feature films.

-His first film North 24 Kaatham starring Fahadh Faasil and Nedumudi Venu(2013) won the National Film Award for Best Feature Film in Malayalam and Kerala State Film Award for Second Best Film.
+His first film North 24 Kaatham (2013) starring Fahadh Faasil and Nedumudi Venu won the National Film Award for Best Feature Film in Malayalam and Kerala State Film Award for Second Best Film.

-His second film Sapthamashree Thaskaraha (2014) also received positive reviews from critics, and became a box office hit.
+His second film Sapthamashree Thaskaraha (2014) also received positive reviews from critics, and became a blockbuster.

 Filmography

 Personal life

 Anil's father is Radhakrishnan Palat and mother is Jayasree.
 He is married to Sarada and has a son named Rajat Anil.